‘Buying VoD is a box-ticking exercise’: problems with broadcast video-on-demand - Digiday

 With brand-safe environments taking up headlines and head space, British broadcasters have been quick to tout their own video-on-demand services.
 And yet broadcasters’ own VoD propositions are still bumpy.

-While premium environments will likely have higher engagement than regular web video placements, the issues with VoD range from ebbs and flows in demand; repetitive ads and janky tech.
+While ads in more premium environments will likely have higher completion rates than regular web video placements, the issues with VoD range from ebbs and flows in demand; repetitive ads and janky tech.
 There’s also the fact that VoD ads typically fare more expensive.

 “TV advertisers are still skeptical of the quality of broadcast video-on-demand,” said one media agency executive, speaking on the condition of anonymity.
 “Advertisers want to know their ad is being shown at specific times, with VoD you don’t know when it will be shown.”